CoGUMm-Labs/RRM/README.md

 # RRM
-Repo containing Medias to make FiveM NUIs.
+Repo containing Medias to make FiveM and RedM NUIs.